lprat/spyre/README.md

 for all supported architectures.

 ## Write rules
+### File rules
+You can use variable informations passed to yara:
+  - filename: name of file
+  - filepath: full path
+  - extension: file extension

+If rule name contains "_keepfile" then the content of file added to report in base64.

 ### Process rule
 You can use variables informations passed to yara:
   - pid: pid number (String)